zillow/compliant-real-estate-chatbot/README.md

  --evaluation_metrics "[helpfulness_with_ref, helpfulness_without_ref, safety_with_ref, safety_without_ref]"
 ```

+Our head-to-head comparison result can be seen in the figure below, it illustrates the win rate of each model on the left
+versus the top model with one percent difference threshold for ties.
+After running the evaluation,
-Our head-to-head comparison result can be seen in the figure below, you can use the `result_analysis.ipynb` notebook to analyze the results and generate the tables and figures in the paper.
+you can use the `result_analysis.ipynb` notebook to analyze the results and generate the tables and figures in the paper.

 ![Head-to-head comparison](evaluation/statics/geval-head2head.png)